Skip to main content

 EJBCA supports using multiple PKCS#11 HSMs at the same time (e.g. multiple HSMs from different HSM vendors).
 PKCS#11 have some limitations, such as that vendors typically supports only installing one instance of the PKCS#11 library on the host system.

-The following is can be done:
+The following an be done:

 • Using multiple HSMs from different vendors (using different PKCS#11 libraries).

-The following is jnot supported:
+The following is not supported:

 • Using multiple HSMs from the same vendor (using the same PKCS#11 library), unless the PKCS#11 library allows such configuration presenting the different HSMs as multiple tokens/slots to EJBCA.